Continued from Nivedha Part 1

 George was on call, and as I had nothing in particular to do, I shifted my focus to him.
 From the way he talked, it seemed to be something related to work.
 He was a hilarious sight, all animated with a long coat hanging from one side as he lifted his arms to draw graphs on the murky skies that seemed to whisper the arrival of rains.

 Soon, rain announced its entry grandly by striking hard on the steel shed.
 Rain always had these special musical notes to announce its entry and exit.
-I looked up the cloudy skies which had turned into peppery smokes and thanked God for keeping the rain at bay till the flight landed.
+I looked up the cloudy skies that had turned into peppery smokes and thanked God for keeping the rain at bay till the flight landed.
 How I wished the Gods above had devised some plan for me as I stood clueless on how to proceed and what to do first gazing at the raindrops that seemed to strike my disturbed and confused heart.

 Cabbies were hovering all over the place, covered up in raincoats holding name boards, scanning every single person that exited from the airport.
 In the midst of all the chaos, they were trying hard to find the right person.
 I felt I was like them in every exact sense.
 I had a name to look for, a face deeply etched in my heart, and an exact place to find her.
 But, what next?
 I didn’t have an answer for that.
 What should I tell her?
 Why did I make this sudden midnight trip from Bangalore?
 I didn’t have a definite answer.
 I just knew I came for her, to catch a glimpse of her; but was completely clueless on what I should tell her.
 She, for one, was always great with questions.
 She always had clear questions to ask me, and I was always left without a definite answer to her queries.